JeremieLitzler/vueschool-course/course-vue-router-4-for-everyone.md

   },
 ```

-Having the `+` makes requires to provide at least ne value for `id`.
+Having the `+` makes requires to provide at least one value for `id`.
 Otherwise, you get a 404.

 Having the `*` makes the `id` optional and it will load the route and its component. `route.params.id` will just be `undefined`.